windup/windup-eclipse-plugin/README.md

-# The Cake Eclipse Project
+# The WindUp Eclipse Project

 ## Summary

-The Cake Eclipse Project provides Eclipse plugins to integrate the Cake project with Eclipse.
+The WindUp Eclipse Project provides Eclipse plugins to integrate the WindUp project with Eclipse.